- What are electromagnetic fields?

 In order to be effective and future-oriented, occupational radiation protection has also to engage beyond national borders.
 Therefore, the Federal Office for Radiation Protection's (BfS) Radiation Protection Register participates in the further development of occupational radiation protection on an international level.

 A key issue here is the harmonization of occupational radiation protection monitoring in Europe.
 The basic standards for radiation protection of the European Commission apply to all European Member States.
-As more and more workers who are occupationally exposed to ionizing radiation change their workplaces within Europe, occupational radiation protection must also be ensured transnationally.
+As more and more workers who are occupationally exposed to ionising radiation change their workplaces within Europe, occupational radiation protection must also be ensured transnationally.

 Participation in international committees and projects